April 20, 2018

 What aspects of the program have you carried over or applied to your current job, life in general, or any steps or experiences that have come in between?

 A common thread for me is community.
 SVSEF, the Community School and the Wood River Valley are strong communities.
 Coming out of those environments, I have sought out opportunities that have strong communities and have tried to help them grow stronger.
 I certainly have found a lot of strength and support from the guide community.
 It has allowed me to grow and develop at my own pace, but also to become the best guide I can be while continuing to supporting others.
+Was there an individual coach who made a big impression or had a big impact on you?

 John Zuck was the head coach while I was on the team and when I coached for SVSEF.
 John was the single most influential coach and mentor for me.
 He put in a lot of effort to help me succeed as a mogul skier and as a person.
 In the summer time I also worked construction with John.
 It was an extension of ski team.
 He taught me to be responsible and honest about error correction.
 He would say, “It’s all about linked recoveries,’ whether that was on the construction site, on the mogul course or in life.
 It is really difficult to be perfect, but we can work toward it if we constantly recognize our errors and make corrections.
+Is there any specific memory or story that stands out to you, that embodies your experience at SVSEF?

 I always enjoyed the competitions we held at home, but what stands out to me is the Lane Parish Combined Super G and Dual Moguls Competition that was held for years.
 The mogul competition was held on Race Arena.
 It brought everyone together for a festive event.
 The racers would compete in moguls and some of the bump skiers would even race gates.
 To me, that was the embodiment of a strong community.
 Things got competitive, but in the end it was about fun and friends.